 After Master Reset, the FWFT select function is available, permitting a choice between two possible timing modes: IDT Standard mode or First Word Fall Through (FWFT) mode.
-Once the Master Reset ( $\overline{\text{MRS1}}$ , $\overline{\text{MRS2}}$ ) input is HIGH, a HIGH on the BE/FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKC (for FIFO2) will select IDT Standard mode.
+Once the Master Reset (MRS1, MRS2) input is HIGH, a HIGH on the BE/FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKC (for FIFO2) will select IDT Standard mode.
 This mode uses the Empty Flag function (EFA, EFB) to indicate whether or not there are any words present in the FIFO memory.
 It uses the Full Flag function (FFA, FFC) to indicate whether or not the FIFO memory has any free space for writing.
-In IDT Standard mode, every word read from the FIFO, including the first, must be requested using a formal read operation.

-1. Either a HIGH or LOW can be applied to a "don't care" input with no change to the logical operation of the FIFO.
+Either a HIGH or LOW can be applied to a "don't care" input with no change to the logical operation of the FIFO.
 Nevertheless, inputs that are temporarily "don't care" (along with unused inputs) must not be left open, rather they must be either HIGH or LOW.